PierreTchuente/backend_assigment/README.md

 ### Setup on local machine
 You will need to have docker running on your machine:
 This app is running on python 3.7
-1. `docker-compose build`, to build the api and nginx image
+1. `docker-compose build`, to build the api, nginx and mysql image
 2. `docker-compose up` to start the proxy server and the api
-3. `docker-compose down` to stop both container
+3. `docker-compose down` to stop all containers
+4. Connect to the db using the credential available in the `docker-compose.yaml file`. you can use any mysql client
+5. run the `create_data_table.sql` script to create the table.
+6. Test the application using postman for example.

 ## Making request to the API
 The API can be tested using postman
+1. receiving endpoint, create the data in the db
  - Http Method: POST
  - uri 127.0.0.1/receive/message
  - sample payload